BrevinCronk98/unfinished/README.md

 git clone https://github.com/jhvozdovich/unfinished.git
 ```
 3. Open Unity Hub
-4. Select ADD
+4. Select Add
 5. Select the cloned directory from your Desktop.
-6. Click create.
+6. Select Create
-7. To start the game from the beginning within unity.
+7. To start the game from the beginning within Unity:
 * Open the Project tab (Window > General > Project)
 * Select the Assets folder
 * Select the Scenes folder
 * Select Scene MainMenu-0
 * Press the Play button to start the game

-Troubleshooting notes
+Troubleshooting Notes
 * All files must be added to build settings under File > Build Settings

 ### Known Bugs

-Build files require large file storage on GitHub which complicates cloning.
+Build files require large file storage on GitHub which complicates pushing and pulling.
+Tutorials on how to implement lfs can be found [here](https://git-lfs.github.com/).
 Cutscene 1 is unable to run in WebGL
 Barriers must be added to cutscene doors, player can walk off screen.